The Deligne-Mumford operad as a trivialization of the circle action: Introduction

 {\bf Structure of paper.} Taking advantage of the analogous nature of the proofs of the homotopical Main Theorem~\ref{thm:mainintro} and of the Geometric Pushout Theorem~\ref{thm:geomthm}, we first give in~\S\ref{sec:operads} and~\S\ref{sec:operads_from_surfaces} a self-contained statement and proof of Theorem~\ref{thm:geomthm}, along with a brief introduction to topological operads and their pushouts.
 A reader interested in the flavor of our proof without the topological technicalities can read those sections only.
 In~\S\ref{sec:models}, \S\ref{sec:model_category_operads} we introduce the formalism of model categories and the Berger-Moerdijk model category structure on topological operads, which we will be working with.
-Appendix~\ref{sec:orbifolds} contains a brief exposition of $\infty$-operads following Lurie~\cite{ha}, which is necessary in order to work rigorously with orbifold-valued operads such as $\t{DM}^{\t{tree}}$.
 We prove the Main Theorem~\ref{thm:mainintro} in~\S\ref{sec:proof_main}.

-Note that analogues of our Geometric Pushout Theorem~\ref{thm:geomthm} hold in the category of cyclic and modular operads.
-We expect homotopy-theoretic results akin to Theorem~\ref{thm:mainintro} to hold as well, but are unable to prove them at the moment lacking knowledge of a sufficiently well developed model category theory in these contexts.
+For the reader's convenience we have given separately the proofs for the genus $0$ case and for the higher genus case.
+In the genus $0$ case we only work with operads in topological spaces and there are not stacky phenomena involved, and we recover by a different, and perhaps more geometric method, the theorem of Drummond-Cole~\cite{drummond2013homotopically}.
+In the higher genus case we make full use of the language of topological moduli problems and Segal operads, which we introduce and discuss in Appendix~\ref{sec:app_moduli}, respectively Appendix~\ref{sec:dendroidal}.

 {\bf Acknowledgements.} This paper got started in 2017 when both authors were members of the Institute for Advanced Study in Princeton within the special year on Mirror symmetry.
-We would both like to acknowledge the inspirational role played by the seminar on Hodge theory organized by Paul Seidel, where a talk by the first author sparked this collaboration.
-We have had fruitful discussions with M.~Abouzaid and E.~Getzler.
+We would both like to acknowledge the inspirational role played by the seminar on Hodge theory organized by P.~Seidel, where a talk by the first author initiated this collaboration.
+We have had fruitful discussions with M.~Abouzaid, V.~Dotsenko and E.~Getzler.
 The mixed model category structure was pointed out to us by A.~Lahtinen and S.~Schwede.
-The first author acknowledges financial support via the ANR grants MICROLOCAL ANR-15-CE40-0007 and ENUMGEOM ANR-18-CE40-0009.
-The second author acknowledges hospitality of the Institut de Math\'ematiques de Jussieu-Paris Rive Gauche in 2017 and 2020.
+The first author acknowledges financial support via the ANR grants ENUMGEOM ANR-18-CE40-0009 and COSY ANR-21-CE40-0002, as well as a Fellowship of the University of Strasbourg Institute for Advanced Study (USIAS).
+The second author acknowledges hospitality of the Institut de Math\'ematiques de Jussieu-Paris Rive Gauche (IMJ-PRG, Paris) and Institut de Recherche Math\'ematique Avanc\'ee (IRMA, Strasbourg).
+Finally, we would like to thank the anonymous referee and the Editors for their thoughtful suggestions and for their patience.